DiefBell/boperators/README.md

 ## Creating Libraries with Overloads
 Currently, doing this is completely untested.
 I think it'll work, but that's because currently we check every single dependency, including whatever's in `node_modules` (I think?
 Who knows.)

-When creating a library that uses `boperators` and offers use of these overloads to your library's users, you'll need to add `boperators` as a **peer dependency**, not as a regular dependency.
+When creating a library that uses `boperators` and offers use of these overloads to your library's users, you'll need to add `boperators` as a **peer dependency**, not as a regular dependency, otherwise there's a risk of having two separate versions of `boperators` in the project and the operator Symbols won't be the same.

 ## API
 ToDo